QuentinRa/blog.quentinra.dev/box/art/canva.md

 * 💣 There is a need for additional software <small>(and the suggested download link is from a dangerous website with cracked software...)</small>
 * 🤯 Elements aren't always at the same location

-So, I made some complex JavaScript, because their code is complex.
+So, I made some complex JavaScript, because their code is complex. **You're responsible for any problems.
+Use it at your own risk.**

 <br>